 8. Protects Skin Health

 Orange-colored foods, including carrots, sweet potatoes, pumpkin and, of course, cantaloupe, are also high sources of carotenoids.
 Carotenoids can reduce skin cancer risk.
 Some studies even point toward beta-carotene (by itself or in combination with lutein and other carotenoids) possibly being able to decrease the effects of sunburn.

 9. Good for Digestion

-Cantaloupe is an especially hydrating fruit, very high in water, as most types of melon are.
-Cantaloupe is made up of a high percentage of water, which the digestive tract needs to stay hydrated, to detoxify the body, and to properly expel toxins and waste out gut.
-Cantaloupe is also known to be easy on digestion and is free of FODMAPs, which are difficult to digest carbohydrates that can trigger symptoms related to Irritable Bowel Syndrome (IBS) and other digestive disorders.
+Cantaloupe is an especially hydrating fruit because it is very high in water, like most melons.
+Its high percentage of water helps the digestive tract maintain hydration, detoxify the body, and properly expel toxins and waste.
+Cantaloupe is also known to be easy on digestion and is free of FODMAPs.
+FODMAPS are difficult-to-digest carbohydrates that can trigger symptoms related to irritable bowel syndrome and other digestive disorders.

 11. Restores the Body’s pH Level

 Additionally melon varieties, including cantaloupe, are considered to be alkaline foods.
 This means they are able to help bring the pH level of the body back to its natural level.
 Some experts believe that disease has a much harder time developing in an alkaline environment inside the body, compared to a more acidic system, so eating cantaloupe and other alkaline-forming foods can protect your body from inflammation and disease formation.

 - Benefits to bone health, decreased muscle wasting and a reduction in chronic diseases, such as hypertension.

 - An increase in growth hormone, which may improve cardiovascular health, memory and cognition.

 - An increase in intracellular magnesium (required for the function of many enzyme systems) and activation of beneficial vitamin D.